ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 **Notes**

 - The `Type: Bug` label always has to be combined with a `Priority: *` and `Severity: *`  label to indicate how severe the problem caused by the bug is and how many users are affected by it. _The combination of those determines how fast the bug needs to be fixed._
 - Bounty tiers need to be assigned _before_ a pull request is merged.
-If no tier is assigned or is assigned to a team member the ArkEcosystem Bot will comment in the affected issue.
+If no tier is assigned or is assigned to a team member the ARKEcosystem Bot will comment in the affected issue.
 - For issues that are tasks a `Difficulty: *` label should be assigned to provide developers a sense of how much work it will be.
-- The `Complexity: *` labels should never be assigned manually as the ArkEcosystem Bot will evaluate the complexity of a pull request and assign a label.
+- The `Complexity: *` labels should never be assigned manually as the ARKEcosystem Bot will evaluate the complexity of a pull request and assign a label.

 **Bounty**